jojefvz/SQL-data-warehouse-project/README.md

 # Data Warehouse And Analytics Project
-Building a modern data warehouse with Postgres.app Server including ETL processes, data modeling, and analytics
+A modern data warehouse with Postgres Server including ETL processes, data modeling, and analytics